 This is an issue I’ve seen come up way more often than I would like.
 Someone buys a new laptop in good faith, and it’s as slow or worse compared to a laptop that’s a few years old.

-It’s a sad day when someone reaches out to me that complains about a brand new laptop that is frustratingly slow and doesn’t know what to do about it.
+It’s a sad day when someone reaches out to me and complains about a brand new laptop that is frustratingly slow and doesn’t know what to do about it.

 My number one suggestion is if you have recently purchased it and it falls within the date range for return, get your money back as fast as possible (or exchange it for a better model).

 You have paid your hard-earned dollars for an insufficient product.
 Even an entry-level model shouldn’t be so slow that it causes concern or frustration.

-Some issues you can attempt to fix yourself, while others are out of your hands, and you have a slim chance of getting it resolved.
+You can attempt to fix some issues while others are out of your hands, and sadly, you have a slim chance of resolving them.
+Here are some things to take a look at.

-Laptops are likely loaded full of software that you will never use, called bloatware.
-I feel that companies should be changing this, but the problem doesn’t seem to be going away.
+Laptops are likely loaded full of software you will never use, called bloatware.
+Companies should be changing this, but the problem doesn’t seem to disappear.

-You can go through and uninstall all the apps you are sure you would never use.
+You can uninstall all the apps you are sure you would never use.

 Common examples of bloatware